shfischer/WKLIFE-FAQ/README.md

 </summary>

 The rfb, rb, and chr rules include reference values such as a trigger value for the biomass index ($I_\text{trigger}$), the length at first capture ($L_c$), a length reference value ($L_{F=M}$), or the target harvest rate $F_\text{proxy,MSY}$.
-In general, these refernce values should be set when the methods are applied for the first time and should not be updated for every application.
+In general, these reference values should be set when the methods are applied for the first time and should not be updated for every application.
 The values could be periodically re-evaluated every few years, similar to benchmarks for data-rich stocks.
+However, if the entire biomass index series is updated for a new application, for example by using delta gam modelled index, the reference values should be updated accordingly (while using the same historical period for $F_\text{proxy,MSY}$ and ($I_\text{trigger}$)).

 _Response from WKLIFE XIII 2024_